 A honeymoon in an idyllic island would sound like a dream come true for many, and two names that immediately come to mind are Bali and Maldives.
 While the former is renowned for its volcanic mountains and rice paddies, the latter is unparalleled in its collection of breath-taking atolls, coral reefs, and beach resorts.
+So the question is Bali or Maldives?

 However, it is true that Bali has its fair share of stunning seaside spots and luxury resorts.
 And the Maldives is much more than just swimming and sunbathing – it’s also about village hopping, taking cookery classes, and dining in underwater restaurants.
 But you can only honeymoon once (officially, anyway!) – so which one will it be?

-Bali or Maldives overview
+Bali & Maldives overview

 Bali is an island in Indonesia, while the Maldives is a country in itself, but in both cases, it would be impossible to see everything in one trip.
 Some parts of Bali are more like Maldives (Sanur, Nusa Dua, Seminyak), while others are totally different (Ubud, Kintamani).
 In the Maldives, you tend to explore the island that your resort is located on, along with nearby attractions.